-A screen protector shields a smartphone’s screen from scratches and cuts, but the general public perception about its usefulness as an overall screen protector may be overestimated.
+A screen protector shields a smartphone’s screen from scratches and cuts, but the general public perception of its usefulness as an overall screen protector may be overestimated.

-I remember when I bought my first smartphone, I was mighty concerned that its sleek, smooth screen mustn’t get any scratches on the surface.
+I remember when I bought my first smartphone… I was mighty concerned that its sleek, smooth screen would get scratches on the surface.

 “Get a screen protector,” advised the salesman at the phone store.
-“It will save your phone from all worldly bruises and injuries.”
+“It will save your phone from anything the world throws at it.”

-Although many people buy screen protectors for their smartphones, at that time, I didn’t understand how exactly they protect the phone screen?
-After all, a screen protector is just a thin, transparent film of plastic (or so it seemed to me) – how can it possibly protect the screen from all kinds of physical damage?
+Although many people buy screen protectors for their smartphones, at the time, I didn’t understand how exactly they protect the phone screen.
+After all, a screen protector is just a thin, transparent film of plastic (or so it seemed to me) – how could it possibly protect the screen from all kinds of physical damage?
 And if it could, then how could it be so unbelievably cheap!

-As it turns out, a screen protector is not all what people perceive it to be.
+As it turns out, a screen protector is not what most people perceive it to be.

 What is a screen protector?

-A screen protector is exactly what its name signifies – it’s a thin sheet of material that’s attached to the screen of an electronic device to protect the latter’s surface from physical damage, like scratches.
-Also known as a screen guard, a screen protector is usually made of laminated tempered glass (which is quite similar to the host device’s screen) or plastics such as polyethylene terephthalate (PET) or thermoplastic polyurethane (TPU).
+A screen protector is exactly what its name signifies—a thin sheet of material that’s attached to the screen of an electronic device to protect the latter’s surface from physical damage, primarily scratches.
+Also known as a screen guard, a screen protector is usually made of laminated tempered glass (quite similar to the host device’s screen) or plastics such as polyethylene terephthalate (PET) or thermoplastic polyurethane (TPU).

-A plastic screen protector is cheaper, thinner than glass and is more flexible.
+A plastic screen protector is cheaper and thinner than glass, and is also more flexible.
 A glass protector, however, feels more like the host device’s original screen and is better at resisting scratches on the surface.

-One would think that a screen protector has some nifty features hidden inside that protects a screen from scratches, but that couldn’t be further from the truth.
+One would think that a screen protector has some nifty features hidden inside that help it protect a screen from scratches, but that couldn’t be further from the truth.

 How does a screen protector protect a device’s screen?

-A screen guard protects a screen simply by taking all those scratches and physical damage to itself, thereby protecting the screen that lives beneath it.
+A screen guard protects a screen simply by taking all those scratches and physical damage on itself, thereby protecting the screen that lives beneath it.

-When an ‘unprotected’ phone falls on the ground or gets scratched, all that damage is borne directly by the phone screen.
-Now, if the phone screen is made of Gorilla glass, and is particularly resistant to physical punishment, then it might still be alright (following a nasty drop).
+When an ‘unprotected’ phone falls on the ground or gets scratched, all the damage is borne directly by the phone screen.
+Now, if the phone screen is made of Gorilla glass, and is particularly resistant to physical punishment, then it might still be fine, even after a nasty drop.

-But any electronic device without a particularly strong screen surface will either crack or atleast sustain a big, ugly scratch if it doesn’t have a screen protector.
+However, any electronic device without a particularly strong screen surface will either crack or at least sustain a big, ugly scratch without a screen protector in place.

-This is exactly where a screen protector steps into the picture.
+This is exactly where a screen protector comes to the rescue!

-It’s generally more fragile than the screen it protects, which means that should a nasty fall occur, the protector will absorb most of the energy from the impact and break, leaving the screen unscathed (in theory, atleast).
+It’s generally more fragile than the screen it protects, which means that should a nasty fall occur, the protector will absorb most of the energy from the impact and break, but leave the screen unscathed (in theory).